skylinegodzilla/benspring/README.md

 > **Local-only Shared Family To-Do List App**
 > A lightweight Spring Boot + PostgreSQL backend, with native iOS & Android clients, push notifications, and presence detection. a full stack project for personal study purposes.
+> The project act as a persional notifcation system that triggers based on proximatey so push notafcations are delivered to users when they get home (conect to the local network) to remind them of their tasks.
 ---

 ## 📦 Tech Stack